 |October||Company K was transferred to the 12th Louisiana Infantry to become its Company M|

-Although in reserve, lost 12 men to artilery fire.
+The regiment was in reserve, but lost 12 men to artillery fire.

 |May 1-4||Chancellorsville Campaign|

 Captain Grove Cook of Company H mortally wounded

 Major Williams was captured and Captain W.T.
 Cummunings of Company B was killed.

 Hay’s Brigade circled around the west side of Winchester and assaulted the Star Fort on the northwest side of town.
 The 6th, 7th and 9th were in the front line with the 5th and 8th in support as the brigade stormed the fort, capturing its artillery and driving off the defenders.
 The regimental color bearer, James Stewart, was killed at the abatis of the fort.

 The regiment was commanded by Colonel Leroy A. Stafford and brought 347 men to the field.
 It lost 19 men killed, 35 wounded and 19 captured.
 Lieutenant R.T.
 Crawford was killed on July 2nd and Major Williams was killed on July 3rd.
 Captain John J. Hodges of Company D was promoted to major